-It’s is the second post of the series in AI vs. Humans.
-In this post, we will discuss why AI are smarter than and what makes Artificial Intelligence Intelligent than humans.
+It is the second post of the series in AI vs. Humans.
+In this post, we will discuss why AI is more brilliant than and what makes Artificial Intelligence Intelligent than humans.

 What makes an Artificial Intelligence Intelligent – AI vs. Humans

 - How the human brain interprets data – AI vs. Humans